KTH-EXPECA/CLEAVE/README.md

     $ . ./venv/bin/activate
     (venv) $ pip install -Ur ./requirements.txt
     ```

+3. (Optional) To build the documentation using Sphinx:

+    1. Document code using the Numpy docstring format (see below).
+    2. Generate reStructured text files for the code using `sphinx-apidocs` from the top-level directory:
+        ```bash
+       $ sphinx-apidoc -fo docs/source . ./setup.py ./cleave/client/actuator.py ./cleave/client/sensor.py ./cleave/client/plant.py ./cleave/network/handler.py ./tests ./examples
+        ```
+       Note the exclude directives in the command, to avoid generating documentation for files such as `setup.py` and
+        files deep within the project structure.
+    3. (Optional) To preview what the documentation will look like when published on [cleave.readthedocs.io
+    ](https://cleave.readthedocs.io), build it with `GNU Make`:
+    ```bash
+   $ cd docs/
+   $ make html
+    ```
+   The compiled HTML structure will be output to `docs/build`, from where it can be viewed in a browser.

 ### Code style and standards:

 *When developing on this project, please configure your IDE to adhere to the following guidelines.*

-The code in this repository (and associated submodules) should be [PEP8 coding style guide](https://pep8.org/) compliant, with one exception: maximum line length.
+The code in this repository should be [PEP8 coding style guide](https://pep8.org/) compliant, with one exception: maximum line length.
 [PEP8 specifies a maximum line length of 79 characters](https://pep8.org/#maximum-line-length), a relic of a time where widescreen monitors didn't exist.
 In this project, we extend the maximum line length to 120 characters.

+Furthermore, code documentation in this project should follow the [Numpy docstring format as detailed here.](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard)

-Additionally, every Python module in this project should include an Apache License v2.0 statement at the top:
+Finally, every Python module in this project should include an Apache License v2.0 statement at the top:

 ```python
 #  Copyright (c) 2020 KTH Royal Institute of Technology